neginazadi-tech/EventDrivenArchitectureSolution/README.md

 Rules:

-These events have to be sent in the future and their fire time are different.For instance one event has to be sent in B but second has to be sent in A.
+These events have to be sent in the future and their fire time is different.
+For instance one event has to be sent in B but second has to be sent in A.
 Sending time accuracy is one milisecond.
 The architecture must response more requests if another service will be added.